-- Model positive behaviour to students consistent with the standards of the profession. - Proactively engage with parents about student outcomes. - Work with parents to understand the needs of each student and, where necessary, adapt the learning environment accordingly. - Work collaboratively with parents to improve learning and wellbeing outcomes for students with additional needs. - Communicate with the principal and school leaders when there is any tension (or anticipated tension) or challenging behaviour from parents.
+- Model positive behaviour to students consistent with the standards of the profession. - Proactively engage with parents about student outcomes.

+• Work with parents to understand the needs of each student and, where necessary, adapt the learning environment accordingly.

+• Work collaboratively with parents to improve learning and wellbeing outcomes for students with additional needs.

+• Communicate with the Principal/Assistant Principal when there is any tension (or anticipated tension) or challenging behaviour from parents.